-Given the concerns raised, if Council decides to amend the zone at the rear of 68 Queen's Road, along Harvey Road, staff propose a site-specific zone.
-This is used where a general zone used in many locations might not give Council enough control.
-This property is a sensitive site, with many public concerns.
-In the proposed response by staff, a site plan would be adopted with the rezoning amendments, so that if the land is developed, the development on that site would have to match the adopted site plan.
-Changes to the site plan would require an amendment to the zone.
-However, before finalizing the form of the zone, more information is required from the applicant.
-Staff ask for Council's direction on this matter before staff request additional information from the applicant.
-If Council decides to reject the proposed rezoning of the Open Space (O) Zone along Harvey Road, staff recommend making that decision before requesting additional information from the applicant.
+Given the concerns raised, Council directed staff to prepare a site-specific zone for the proposed Apartment Building.
+This is intended to apply in a situation where a general zone might not give Council enough control.
+This property is a sensitive site with many public concerns.
+In the proposed amendment, a site plan is adopted as the zone standards, so that if the property is developed, the development will have to match the adopted site plan.
+The building form would be developed exactly as proposed.
+Any changes to the site plan would require an amendment to the zone.
+The proposed Apartment Harvey Road (AHR) Zone includes four attachments which display: floor-to-floor heights, building setbacks, building profiles and relative building heights.